mdom/dategrep/README.md

     files in reverse order: syslog.2, syslog.1, syslog.
 This options handles that for you.

-- --configfile FILE

-    Reads configuration from FILE instead of _~/.dategreprc_.

 - --help

     Shows a short help message